kkrull/marmot/doc/task-automation.md

 ### `make install`

-Install all programs (not manuals) that are made here.

-### `make install-man`

-Install all manuals that are made here.
+Install all programs and manuals that are made here.

 ### `make test`